 for Trade Facilitation (ROC-TF)

 Regional Organizations Cooperation Mechanism or ROC-TF is a cooperation mechanism for the sub-regional, regional, UN and other international organizations involved in Trade Facilitation activities in the Asia Pacific region.
 The overall goal of the mechanism is to facilitate exchange of information, identify synergies and collaborate for effective implementation of Trade Facilitation initiatives.
-The mechanism was established following up on the explicit recommendation of the ESCAP Member States to the Secretariat in July 2011 to support the creation of a region-wide coordination mechanism, bringing together representatives of key regional organizations active in trade facilitation.
+The informal mechanism was established following up on the explicit recommendation of the ESCAP Member States to the Secretariat in July 2011 to support the creation of a region-wide coordination mechanism, bringing together representatives of key regional organizations active in trade facilitation.
 As a result, ESCAP, with the support of ADB, invited relevant regional/sub-regional organizations to a Dialogue on Regional Cooperation for Trade Facilitation, which was held on the side of the Asia-Pacific Trade Facilitation Forum 2011.
 This meeting was attended by representatives from the following organizations: Asian Development Bank, Asia-Pacific Economic Cooperation (APEC) Secretariat, Economic Cooperation Organization (ECO) Secretariat, the UN Economic and Social Commission for Asia and the Pacific (ESCAP) Secretariat, the World Customs Organization (WCO Regional Office), the Asia-Pacific Center Council for Trade Facilitation and e-Business (AFACT), the Oceania Customs Organisation Secretariat (OCO) and the Shanghai Cooperation Organization (SCO).

 The following recommendations were made at the Dialogue:

 - Organizing Dialogue on Regional Cooperation for Trade Facilitation should be continued and consideration should be given to invitation and participation of a few more organizations.